Josefa of Fürstenberg-Weitra

-Landgravine Josepha of Fürstenberg-Weitra (Landgräfin Josefa zu Fürstenberg-Weitra; 21 June 1776 – 23 February 1848) was princess consort of Liechtenstein as wife of Johann I Joseph, Prince of Liechtenstein.
+Landgravine Josepha of Fürstenberg-Weitra (Landgräfin Josefa zu Fürstenberg-Weitra; 21 June 1776 – 23 February 1848) was princess consort of Liechtenstein as the wife of Johann I Joseph, Prince of Liechtenstein.
 By virtue of her birth, she was member of the House of Fürstenberg.
-Around 1801 Beethoven made a dedication to Josepha, his Sonata No. 13 in E-flat Major, op.27, no. 1.
+Around 1801, Beethoven made a dedication to Josepha, his Sonata No. 13 in E-flat Major, op.27, no. 1.

 Early life

-Josepha was born at Vienna, Austria, the first daughter of Joachim Egon, Landgrave of Fürstenberg-Weitra (1749–1828) and his wife, Countess Sophia Maria of Oettingen-Wallerstein (1751–1835).
+Josepha was born at Vienna, Austria, the first daughter of Joachim Egon, Landgrave of Fürstenberg-Weitra and his wife, Countess Sophia Maria of Oettingen-Wallerstein.

 Personal life

-On 12 April 1792 in Vienna, she married Prince Johann Joseph of Liechtenstein (1776–1848), the fourth son of Franz Joseph I and Countess Leopoldine von Sternberg.
+On 12 April 1792 in Vienna, she married Prince Johann Joseph of Liechtenstein, the fourth son of Franz Joseph I and Countess Leopoldine von Sternberg.
 After his elder brother Aloys's death in 1805, Prince Johann Joseph became heir apparent to the Principality of Liechtenstein.
 Together, they had fourteen children: